How much are the foster care payments?

 Fostering is classed as self-employment and there are generous tax allowances available to help.
 The important thing to remember is that each individual’s financial circumstances are different.

 As a foster carer, you are given a fixed tax exemption of up to £10,000 per year, on top of your standard personal allowance of £11,500 which means you have a total fixed tax allowance of £21,500.

-In addition, you also receive further allowances of;
+In addition, you also receive further tax-free exemptions of;

 - £200 per week for child placements under the age of 11